ldtteam/MinecoloniesWiki/source/buildings/hospital.md

 # Hospital's Hut GUI

-After the building is built, access the Hospital's Hut block (right clicking on it), you will see a GUI with different options:
+When accessing the Hospital's hut block by right-clicking on it, you will see a GUI with different options:

 <br>
 <div class="row">